 I was so relieved and surprised that I almost opened my eyes.

-For the first time, my brain was not raising anymore or planning ahead.
+For the first time, my brain was not racing anymore or planning ahead.
 There was nothing but bliss and joy.
-The sensation overwhelmed me so much that I broke down crying and laughing at the same time in my room.
+The sensation overwhelmed me so much that I cried and laughed simultaneously in my room.

-The place smelled like piss, looked even worse, had no air-conditioning and I literally just sat or walked around doing absolutely NOTHING.
-I should have been bored like hell and hated it – the reality was the complete opposite.
+The place smelled like piss, looked even worse, had no air-conditioning, and I literally just sat or walked around doing absolutely NOTHING.
+I should have been bored and hated it – the reality was the opposite.

 Doing a meditation stay in Myanmar is free.
 Everything works through volunteering and donations.
 Though never spoken of, I knew that it was expected of me to donate something.
 It can be things like pens, shirts, USB cards, or other utilities.
 Or it can be money.

 All things come and pass exactly as they should.
-Sure the feeling of sadness or pain is real, but it will pass.
+Sure, the feeling of sadness or pain is real, but it will pass.
 You are not a product of your emotions or thoughts anymore.

 As it can sound scary to take full responsibility for everything you think and feel, it also means complete liberty.
 You are a hundred percent in control of yourself and have the power to change any negativity.

 I still have occasional struggles in terms of stress and at times insomnia – but it is almost nothing compared to before!

 Each time a thought or other object diverts attention, attention is re-focused on the sensation of the movement of the breath.
 This purposeful immersion in a single focus, repeated over and over for a long time at a time, is the recipe for the development of meditative concentration (samadhi).

 The sensation of the movement of the breath about a hand’s width below the navel is associated with the deep, slow, de-stressing, and relaxed way of breathing.

 This positive self-reinforcing circle is relatively easy to get into when concentration gains ground.
 The purpose, however, is not the relaxation of the body.
 Relaxation is only a side benefit of the real purpose, which to begin with is the mind’s ability to immerse itself in concentrated focus.

-If you take a really deep breath and at the same time place your hand on your stomach so that your index finger aligns horizontally with your navel, you will get a clear sense of the size of the area of your meditation object that you need to focus on.
+If you take a really deep breath and, at the same time, place your hand on your stomach so that your index finger aligns horizontally with your navel, you will get a clear sense of the size of the area of your meditation object that you need to focus on.

 Next, we develop a penetrating intuitive understanding of what manifests itself in the focus of attention when we meditate with an openly focused presence on the mind’s natural flow of objects.

 In Vipassana, therefore, we begin to understand everyday consciousness in a different and deeper way than that which the non-meditating everyday consciousness does.
 We meditate in all body positions, in all situations.
 When we sit, when we walk, when we eat, and in other contexts.